What Power Supply Do I Have: Know Your PSU Wattage

 If you are having trouble identifying your power supply's model and its specifications, then you have come to the right place.

-Although there are many ways to check your power supply, the most convenient way to check PSU on your PC e is by opening your pc case and seeing the model and specifications of the power supply printed on the body or labelled on a sticker on the PSU.
+The most convenient way to check PSU on your PC e is by opening your pc case and seeing the model and specifications of the power supply printed on the body or labeled on a sticker on the PSU.
+You can also check the PSU box that comes along with it.

-How to check watt power supply I have on my PC
+How to check what power supply I have on my PC

 1. Check the label on the power supply